Political positions of Javier Milei: Immigration and foreigners

 Argentina is one of the few countries whose constitution establishes the promotion of immigration as one of the duties of the state; Argentina and the United States accepted more immigrants than any other country around the turn of the 20th century.
 Milei's 2023 manifesto included restrictions on immigration, with Milei stating that he would prohibit the entry into the country of migrants with a criminal record, and said that he wanted to expel those who commit crimes.
 Milei's manifesto also proposed to restrict free education and universal healthcare for foreign nationals.
 In May 2025, Milei signed a decree to tighten immigration laws in Argentina.
 Milei said that immigrants were bringing "chaos and abuse" to Argentina and ordered that the path to citizenship be stricted, with foreign nationals having to reside two years without interruption in Argentina and show proof of income or "sufficient means", plus a clean criminal record in their home countries.
+In March 2026, while attending a CPAC Summit in Hungary, Milei stated "that when immigration doesn't culturally assimilate to the host country, it stops being immigration and becomes invasion".

 Argentine politics

 Liberalism and Peronism

-Milei argues that "the only time that pure liberalism was applied was in 1860 and we were a prosperous country."
+Milei argues that "the only time that pure liberalism was applied was in 1860, and we were a prosperous country".
 He criticized the governments of Hipólito Yrigoyen, Juan Perón, Raúl Alfonsín, Cristina Fernández de Kirchner, and Alberto Fernández.
 Milei characterized 1930s Argentina as a fascist regime that led to Peronism and Perón's "three-legged fascism" rather than a return to liberal policies.